 David L. Magdol has served as President since November 2018 and Chief Investment Officer since 2011.
 Mr. Magdol is also the chairman of our management team's investment committee and a member of our management team's executive committee and also currently serves as the President and Chief Investment Officer of MSC Income.
 Previously, he served as Vice Chairman from 2015 until November 2018.
 Mr. Magdol has served in other senior executive positions at Main Street since prior to its IPO in 2007.
-Mr. Magdol co-founded and has served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours, since 2002.
+Mr. Magdol cofounded and has served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours, since 2002.
 Mr. Magdol joined Main Street from the investment banking group at Lazard Freres & Co.
 Prior to Lazard, he managed a portfolio of private equity investments for the McMullen Group, a private investment firm/family office capitalized by Dr. John J. McMullen, the former owner of the New Jersey Devils and the Houston Astros.
 Mr. Magdol began his career in the structured finance services group of JP Morgan Chase.

 Jesse E. Morris has served as Executive Vice President and Chief Operating Officer since July 2019 and Chief Financial Officer since August 2021.
 Mr. Morris also currently serves as the Executive Vice President, Chief Operating Officer and Chief Financial Officer of MSC Income.
 He previously served in various roles of increasing responsibility with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, including most recently as Executive Vice President - Finance and President - Infrastructure Solutions from 2018 until July 2019.
 In this position, he oversaw the accounting, treasury, tax and financial planning and analysis activities and led Quanta's public-private partnership (P3) concession and private infrastructure investment activities.
 He previously served as Quanta's Executive Vice President - Corporate Development from 2014 to 2018.
-Prior to joining Quanta, Mr. Morris served in various financial and accounting positions of increasing responsibility with Sysco Corporation (NYSE: SYY), a global distributor of food and related products primarily to the foodservice Operations and Vice President of Financial Officer - Foodservice Operations and Vice President of Financial
+Prior to joining Quanta, Mr. Morris served in various financial and accounting positions of increasing responsibility with Sysco Corporation (NYSE: SYY), a global distributor of food and related products primarily to the foodservice or food-away-from-home industry, from 2002 through 2013, including as Vice President and Chief Financial Officer - Foodservice Operations and Vice President of Finance and Chief Financial